 The money in El Salvador is called the El Salvador Colón (SVC) (USD).
 One unit of El Salvadoran currency used to be called the colón and was divided into 100 centavos.
 However, in 2001, the governmental leaders of El Salvador decided to adopt the US dollar as its official unit of currency.
 It represents one of the largest economies to do so, along with Panama and Ecuador.

 Restaurants: Simple meals cost just a few dollars, especially at the street stalls.
-You can find the traditional pupusas for as little as 3 for $1 USD, beverages are around $1 USD too.
+You can find the traditional pupusas and beverages for around $1 USD.
 A full meal is around $2 or $3 USD.
 If you are looking for European Food, Asian Food or fast food you will have to up your budget to about $5 USD.
-Overall food is very cheap in El Salvador.
+Overall the food is very cheap in El Salvador.

 Transportation: City buses in San Salvador cost around $0.35 USD, and this is pretty much the same price all over the country when it comes to city buses.
 A taxi ride usually costs around $5 USD but remember that it may vary according to the distance.
 The country-wide buses cost less than $10 USD per single journey.

 Things to do: Most of the single tours being offered in El Salvador are pretty inexpensive.
 The most common ones go from a couple of dollars to around $50 USD.
 Diving is likely to be your most expensive outing if you choose to do it, which will be around $75 USD for two dives.
 Most of the parks or museums cost only around $3 USD.